davidnet-net/apex/src/lib/legal/privacy_policy.md

 Your data is used solely to provide the Service:

-- To authenticate and manage your account.
-- To store and display your User Content.
+- To let you use and access the Service.
+- To communicate with you when necessary.
 - To enforce rate limits and prevent abuse.
-- To ensure the Service functions correctly according to your timezone.

 ---